imagej/imagej.github.io/_pages/Sholl_Analysis.md

 <dl>
 <dd>

 The [original Sholl Analysis plugin](http://labs.biology.ucsd.edu/ghosh/software/) by Tom Maddock (version 1.0) was released for ImageJ 1.35 and is now deprecated, unmaintained software that behaves erratically in newer versions of ImageJ.
 The current implementation of *Sholl Analysis* inherits Tom's initial 2D algorithm, but has numerous [added features](#Release_Notes "wikilink") to enhance its utility.
 Note that throughout 2012 the plugin was temporarily called *Advanced Sholl Analysis*.
-You can follow the entire history of the plugin on {% include github org='tferr ' repo='ASA ' label='GitHub ' %}.
+You can follow the entire history of the plugin on {% include github org='tferr' repo='ASA' label='GitHub' %}.

 </dd>
 </dl>